KellerJordan/modded-nanogpt/README.md

 Thanks to the statistical testing of [@agrawal](https://www.github.com/agrawal) (holder of the 24th record), we have learned that records 23, 24, and in all likelihood 22 and 25, actually attain a mean loss of 3.281, which is slightly above the 3.28 target.
 Therefore if we were to completely adhere to the speedrun rules, we would have to deny that these are valid records.
-However, I will be leaving them in place, because of the following two reasons: (a) this difference in loss is most likely my own fault, and (b) it is most likely easily addressable.
+However, I will be leaving them in place, because of the following two reasons: (a) the extra loss is most likely my own fault rather than that of the records, and (b) it is most likely easily addressable.

 Here's what happened: Records #22, #23, and #24 each change only the systems/implementation of the speedrun.
 Therefore, the requirement to do statistical testing to confirm they hit the target was waived, since in theory they should have hit it automatically, by virtue of the fact that they didn't touch the ML.